TheYorouzoya/nand2tetris/CSQuest/README.md

 At the heart of the Hack Computer lies a very simple CPU.
 We only have addition, subtraction, and the basic `&`, `|`, and `!` logic operations.
 There's no support for multiplication, division, bit shifts, etc. This isn't a huge problem for us because you can do a lot with just that.
 It is just going to take more instructions to do what we want.
 The main problem is the extremely limited amount of memory on our CPU.

 Since the Hack CPU is a 16-bit machine and we dedicate 1 bit to the op-code, this leaves us with only 15-bits of addressable memory.
 This gives us $2^{15}$ or $32,768$ possible memory locations to work with.
 Now, we also have to account for the memory mapped I/O devices, namely, the screen and the keyboard.
 The screen occupies $8,192$ words in memory, while the keyboard takes up a single word.
-Since the Keyboard and the Screen are separate memory modules in the architecture, in order to avoid any extra hassle with addressing these modules, the Hack CPU dedicates an extra bit to address these two modules.
+Since the Keyboard and the Screen are separate memory modules in the architecture, in order to avoid any extra hassle with addressing these modules, the Hack CPU dedicates an extra bit in the instruction for addressing.

-This leaves us with only 14 bits for addressable memory space giving us a RAM with $2^{14}$ or $16,384$ words of memory to work with.

 ![image showing the Hack memory architecture](./../docimages/hack-memory.png)

+This leaves us with only 14 bits for addressable memory space giving us a RAM with $2^{14}$ or $16,384$ words to work with.

 So we have a very small RAM.
 We can still manage.
 We'll just have to re-allocate or recycle as much as we can and be frugal with our allocations.
 This means writing a little more code for this orchestration.

 But all this extra code also has an upper limit.
 Because we have no support for storage devices, we can't just shuffle code in and out of our instruction memory.
-In fact, if you remember the assembly specifications, our A-register is used to select both the data memory and the instruction memory at the same time.
+In fact, if you refer to the assembly specifications, our A-register is used to select both the data memory and the instruction memory at the same time.
 So we have a hard limit on $32,768$ CPU instructions for our game.
-Mind you, the Jack OS library also shares this instruction space.
+Mind you, the Jack OS library also has to reside in this instruction space.

 Our one respite in this situation is that by running the code on the VM Emulator (and not the CPU emulator), we can force the emulator to load the built-in version of the Jack library, which, according to my interpretation, should trap into the Java side of the emulator and not the Hack side.